-The three Recovery Plan integrated assessments were a requirement of the Recovery Strategy for Greater Christchurch, Mahere Haumanutanga o Waitaha, developed under the Canterbury Earthquake Recovery Act 2010 (since repealed).
+The three Recovery Plan integrated assessments were a statutory requirement of the Recovery Strategy established by the Canterbury Earthquake Recovery Act 2010.
 The other assessments were undertaken to meet good practice, and for the last application, as a result of Integrated Assessment's growing reputation for effective contribution to the planning process.
 The various labels given to the assessments reflect the particular focus of the funding or commissioning agency, not a variation in the methodology.